NEKR1D/PC-OPTIMIZATION/README.md

 - Rebuild Digital Signature (Required) ```On```
 - Use Method Compatible With Easy Anti-Cheat ```On```
 - Automatically Accept "Driver Unsigned" warning ```On```

+> [!NOTE]
+> - Recently in 2026 I've been leaving MPO and Full Screen Optimizations ON in Windows and NVIDIA driver settings.
+Majority of games I play are DX12 based.
+I noticed improvements in this area compared to when Windows 11 launched.
+> - Emphasis here on extreme importance to use these tweaks as a reference only.
+Don't blindly follow anyone or assume they are posting what is objectively true for all scenarios.
+Things change.
+Research, think how it applies and do your own testing.

 ## NVIDIA - Control Panel - 3D Settings
 - Open ```NVIDIA Control Panel```